-Given the importance of the aforementioned collaboration between the accounting auditors and company auditors, the CPAAOB inspects whether policies and procedures on communication with company auditors, and on responses when fraud, etc., is discovered, have been suitably stipulated, and whether implementation system of such policies and procedures has been established, from the following perspectives:
+In light of the importance of collaboration between accounting auditors and company auditors as described above, the CPAAOB inspects whether policies and procedures for communication with company auditors and responses when fraud, etc. is detected are appropriately established and implementation systems are developed and established from the following perspectives:

-- Whether suitable provisions, requiring timely communication with company auditors at each phase of audits (planning, conducting, and reporting) and share of necessary information for enhancing both sides' audit work, have been stipulated; - Whether a procedure in which, for example, basic forms and model sentences are prepared, has been put in place so that suitable explanations of the results of CPAAOB inspections and the results of quality control reviews are reported to audited companies in writing; and
+- Whether suitable provisions, requiring timely communication with company auditors at each phase of audits (planning, conducting, and reporting) and share of necessary information for enhancing both sides' audit work, have been stipulated; - Whether a procedure in which, for example, basic forms and model sentences are prepared, has been put in place so that suitable explanations of the results of CPAAOB inspections and the results of quality control reviews are reported to audited companies in writing; and - Whether the audit firm has properly established policies and procedures concerning responses to non-compliance.